coursweb/css/23-css-layout.md

 Positionnement avec Float
 ===

-"In October 2002, wired.com redesigned using no tables at all", dit Eric Meyer (alors employé de Netscape) dans sa keynote[^1] pour la conférence TODCON MX Vegas (The Other Dreamweaver Conference) en 2003.
+"In October 2002, wired.com redesigned using no tables at all", dit Eric Meyer (alors employé de Netscape) dans sa keynote[^1] pour la conférence TODCON (The Other Dreamweaver Conference) en 2003.
 "Basically he presented proof of how much bandwidth and time CSS layouts can save you".

 [^1]: http://meyerweb.com/eric/talks/2003/todcon/payoff/keynote.html